rickh94/ODetaM/README.md

 automatically added to any model.
 You can supply the key on creation, or Deta will generate one automatically and it will be added to the object when it is saved.

+### Get All

+DetaModel.get_all() may be broken for large bases.
+The main deta python library has implemented some breaking changes (though definite improvements) around the fetching of records from the Base.
+They have implemented a new automatic pagination system that I have not had time to play with yet.
+Queries are recommended!

 ## Example

 ```python